 The Apprentice Quest

 The Apprentice Quest (medium difficulty) is recommended for first time visitors.
 You have to solve riddles and clues to become an apprentice to one of either 2 wizards, Delzar or Havoc.
 You have an hour to complete the challenge.
 The Kindle will tell you in which zones you have to hunt for the answers and it WILL have you running all over!
 When you complete a riddle you’ll be given a choice on things like which quality is more important to you.
-There’s no right or wrong answer but depending on what you pick, you follow a different path in the story, which ultimately decides on what wizard you’ll become an apprentice for.
+There’s no right or wrong answer but depending on what you pick, you follow a different path in the story.
+This ultimately decides on what wizard you’ll become an apprentice for.

-We completed it with 5 minutes spare, but we did start to panic and made a couple of guesses when we couldn’t find the answers (it’s hard to know how far through the quest you are)!
-You’re given 10 lives, if you lose them all then the quest is over, regardless of how much time you have remaining.
+We completed it with 5 minutes spare.
+But we did start to panic and made a couple of guesses when we couldn’t find the answers (it’s hard to know how far through the quest you are)!
+You’re given 10 lives.
+If you lose them all then the quest is over, regardless of how much time you have remaining.
 If you were to return to Wizard Quest and do this Quest again, choosing different answers will present you with slightly different riddles and questions to solve.

 The Freedom Quest